 158:05:19 Duke: Rog.
 Sure are.
 Everything's doing fine.
 All the gals are having a little party tonight, as far as I know.

-[Very long comm break.]158:20:40 Duke: Apollo 11, Houston.
-I was just reading some of the transcripts of earlier today about this earlier PTC that we attempted, and when you keyed into Verb 24 and did the two Enters, it took off on you.
+158:20:40 Duke: Apollo 11, Houston.
+I was just reading some of the transcripts of earlier today about this earlier PTC that we attempted, and when you keyed in the Verb 24 and did the two Enters, it took off on you.
 I think we got a story on that, if you'd like to listen to why it had such a high rate, Mike.
 Over.

 158:21:06 Collins: Yeah.
 I'm all ears.